education.vic.gov.au

 • current performance data and identified areas for improvement

-• the school’s validated self-assessment of current practices against the FISO 2.0 core elements, including how these impact student outcomes and identified practice strengths and areas for growth
+• the school’s self-evaluation of current practices against the FISO 2.0 core elements, including how effectively these impact student outcomes and any identified practice strengths and areas for growth

-• the enablers and barriers to improvement identified with respect to progress in the school’s last SSP and in their recent Annual Implementation Plans (AIP)
+• the enablers and barriers to improvement identified through the PRSE, panel discussions and fieldwork

 On the final day, panels can reflect on the data and evidence collated across the review by: